The Infinity Laplacian eigenvalue problem: reformulation and a numerical scheme: Numerical method

-Here the index $i_{\min}$ is chosen such that
+Here the index $j_{\min}$ is chosen such that

-and hence \cref{eq:scheme_F1-} approximates a multiple of $-|\nabla u|-\Lambda u$.
+and hence \labelcref{eq:scheme_F1-} approximates a multiple of $-|\nabla u|-\Lambda u$.
 As for the first eigenfunction, one can easily see the consistency of the grid function.
-Furthermore, monotonicity in the differences $u_i-u_j$ is proved as in \cref{prop:deg_elliptic_H}, using that the non-monotone term $-F_2[u](x_i)$ in \cref{eq:discrete_scheme_2} always vanishes and the first two terms are obviously monotone.
+Furthermore, monotonicity in the differences $u_i-u_j$ is proved as in \cref{prop:deg_elliptic_H}, using that the non-monotone term $-\hat F_2[u](x_i)$ in \labelcref{eq:discrete_scheme_2} always vanishes and the first two terms are obviously monotone.

-Lastly, the set $\Gamma$ together with the values $v_i$ allows us again to fix some known values of the eigenfunction, for instance at the boundary of the domain or at the locations where the eigenfunction attains its global minimum and maximum.